 FOREIGN EDUCATION: For education completed in foreign colleges or universities to be used to meet qualification requirements, you must show that the education credentials have been evaluated by a private organization that specializes in interpretation of foreign education programs and such education has been deemed equivalent to that gained in an accredited U.S. education program; or full credit has been given for the courses at a U.S. accredited college or university.
 For further information, visit:

 HONOR SOCIETY: Applicants may be considered eligible based on membership in one of the national scholastic honor societies.
 For a list of Honor Societies, please refer to the OPM Website (Classification & Qualifications, General Schedule Qualification Policies, Application of Qualification Standards, Section 4, f, 3).
-Eligibility based on any society not listed below must meet the minimum requirements of the Association of College Honor Societies.
+Eligibility based on any society must meet the minimum requirements of the Association of College Honor Societies.
 Membership in a freshman honor society cannot be used to meet the requirements of this provision.

 MEDICAL QUALIFICATIONS: The duties of this position require moderate to arduous physical exertion involving walking and standing, use of firearms, and exposure to inclement weather.
 Therefore, if selected, you will be required to pass a pre-employment medical examination.
 Manual dexterity with comparatively free motion of finger, wrist, elbow, shoulder, hip, and knee joints is required.
 Arms, hands, legs, and feet must be sufficiently intact and functioning in order that applicants may perform the duties satisfactorily.
 Sufficiently good vision in each eye, with or without correction, is required to perform the duties satisfactorily.
 Near vision, corrective lenses permitted, must be sufficient to read printed material the size of typewritten characters.
 Hearing loss, as measured by an audiometer, must not exceed 35 decibels at 1000, 2000, and 3000 Hz levels.
 Since the duties of this position are exacting and responsible, and involve activities under trying conditions, applicants must possess emotional and mental stability.
 Any physical condition that would cause the applicant to be a hazard to himself/herself, or others is disqualifying.